 The object of this experience is for the student to have an immersion experience in the research laboratory at the National Institute of Drug Abuse (NIDA) in Baltimore, MD.
 The student will participate in the daily research activities in the laboratory and will carry out assignments as assigned by the laboratory director.
 Specific tasks may involve fabricating electrodes for nerve cell recordings, preparation of molecular probes, assisting with animal surgery, behavioral training of research subjects, recording data and tracking experimental data, and retrieving and summarizing relevant scientific literature.
 The student will prepare a summary presentation of the experience to be presented to the faculty at ETSU.
-Prerequisites and/or Co-requisites: Good standing as a fourth year student in professional program of the Bill Gatton College of Pharmacy.
+Prerequisite: Must be enrolled in fourth professional year.
 Student must complete interview with Dr. Roane prior to selection for this APPE.